 In order for a provider to be paid, insurance requires a psychiatric diagnosis on initial evaluation.
 This diagnosis will be permanently stored by the insurance company.
 While this is usually not detrimental, certain mental health diagnoses could limit one’s ability to work in specific career fields, such as the military or those requiring security clearances.
 This can be particularly problematic because diagnoses can be wrong.
 They can also change over time as more information becomes available or be contingent on lab results that are not immediately available on a first visit.
 If a patient has enrolled with an insurance company, the insurance company can audit and read a patient’s medical and psychiatric record without the patients consent or knowledge.

-At the end of the day we felt we could offer a better quality service without taking insurance and still beat insurance costs, so that most of our patients, even those with insurance, end up paying less.
+At the end of the day we felt we could offer a better quality service without accepting insurance.
+At the same time, most of our patients, even those with insurance, end up paying less with us.

-We do not but we are charging some of the lowest rates in the country to begin with.
+We are charging what we believe to be some of the lowest rates in the country to all of our patients.
 Please let us know during your appointment if you are struggling financially because there are often indirect ways we can help ease your overall treatment costs.
 We work with patients in numerous ways to keep their overall treatment costs as low as possible, but we cannot offer further discounts on appointments below our currently advertised rates.